 - Take control over what you worry about, it will literally eat you alive.

 - You are meant to be here.

-We were all given our own story to learn and live from and it won’t ever be the same for anyone.You were given this story because you were strong enough to not only live and read it but to share it in a way that inspires someone else.
+We were all given our own story to learn and live from and it won’t ever be the same for anyone.You were given this story because you were strong enough to live it and inspire someone else.
 Click To Tweet